ShaunCurtis/Blazr.IRepository/Readme.md

 }
 ```

-They return data and status.
+And the return by the handler: the requested data and status.

 ```csharp
 public record ItemQueryResult<TRecord>